ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-groups/_group-component-interface-javascript.md

 <framework-specific-section frameworks="javascript">
-|
-|The header group component interface is almost identical to the above header component.
-The only difference is the `params` object passed to the `init` method.
-|
+|The Header Group Component interface is as follows:
 </framework-specific-section>

 <framework-specific-section frameworks="javascript">